01. Introduction: 13,733 amazing miles in Japan Airlines business class

 The best way to describe it would be like visiting your grandparents house.
 Grandma and grandpa have a comfortable place full of friendly people and good food, but staying on the cutting edge of style and design hasn’t been a priority for them for at least 30 years.
 That kind of thing is perfectly OK for grandma and grandpa, but not so much when it comes to a business class lounge at a world class airport such as PEK.

-I’m definitely going to do some lounge-hopping next time I fly through this airport.
+I’m definitely going to do some lounge-hopping next time I fly through this airport, which should be easy thanks to my trusty Priority Pass membership.